JavaScript Variables

 - For separation in variable names, use underscore (_) or camel casing, do not use hyphen (-) separation and white space, i.e, user_name is valid, username is also valid, but user-name is invalid.

-- variables names are case sensitive, i.e, x1 and X1 are different.
+- Variables names are case sensitive; for example, x1 and X1 are different.

 ECMAScript 5 includes strict mode in javascript. "use strict" string is used to follow strict mode.
 In strict mode, var is compulsory, but in sloppy mode, we can also create variables without var keyword.